GreyRook/code-with-style/process/README.md

 * It is feasible to complete the new issue within the Sprint
 * The new issue has the same Story Points (given that issues can only replace issues and bugs only bugs)
-* It is discussed with at least one othe member of the Development Team
+* It is discussed with at least one of the members of the Development Team
 * The client is informed about the change and agrees

 ### Sprint Planning